^

 Classification of bronchitis

-In the prevailing majority of children with bronchitis, obstructive syndrome (50-80%) is observed, and in 1995, acute obstructive and relapsing obstructive bronchitis was included in the classification of bronchopulmonary diseases of children.
+In the overwhelming majority of children with bronchitis, obstructive syndrome is observed (50-80%), in connection with which acute obstructive and recurrent obstructive bronchitis were included in the classification of bronchopulmonary diseases of children in 1995.

-- Acute bronchitis (simple): bronchitis, which proceeds without signs of bronchial obstruction.
+• Acute bronchitis (simple): bronchitis that occurs without signs of bronchial obstruction.

-- Acute obliterating bronchiolitis: bronchitis with obliteration of bronchioles and alveoli, has a viral or immunopathological nature, severe course.
+• Acute obliterating bronchiolitis: bronchitis with obliteration of the bronchioles and alveoli, has a viral or immunopathological nature, severe course.

-- Recurrent bronchitis: bronchitis without obstruction, episodes occurring for 2 weeks or more with a frequency of 2-3 times a year for 1-2 years against the background of acute respiratory infections.
+• Recurrent bronchitis: bronchitis without obstructive symptoms, episodes lasting 2 weeks or more with a frequency of 2-3 times a year for 1-2 years against the background of acute respiratory viral infections.

-- Recurrent obstructive bronchitis: obstructive bronchitis with recurring episodes of bronchial obstruction against the background of acute respiratory viral infection in young children.
-Attacks are not of a paroxysmal nature and are not associated with exposure to non-infectious allergens.
+• Recurrent obstructive bronchitis: obstructive bronchitis with recurrent episodes of broncho-obstruction against the background of acute respiratory viral infections in young children.
+The attacks are not paroxysmal in nature and are not associated with the effects of non-infectious allergens.

-- Chronic bronchitis: a chronic inflammatory lesion of the bronchi, proceeding with repeated exacerbations.
+• Chronic bronchitis: chronic inflammatory lesion of the bronchi, occurring with repeated exacerbations.

 Diagnosis of bronchitis in children

-Diagnosis of bronchitis is established on the basis of his clinical picture (for example, the presence of obstructive syndrome) and in the absence of signs of pulmonary tissue damage (there are no infiltrative or focal shadows on the roentgenogram).
-Often, bronchitis is combined with pneumonia, in which case it is diagnosed with a significant addition to the clinical picture of the disease.
-Unlike pneumonia, bronchitis in ARVI always has a diffuse character and usually evenly affects the bronchi of both lungs.
-With the prevalence of local bronchial changes in any part of the lung, the appropriate definitions are used: basal bronchitis, unilateral bronchitis, bronchitis of the leading bronchus, and others.
+The diagnosis of bronchitis is established based on its clinical picture (for example, the presence of obstructive syndrome) and in the absence of signs of damage to the lung tissue (no infiltrative or focal shadows on the radiograph).
+Bronchitis is often combined with pneumonia, in which case it is included in the diagnosis with a significant addition to the clinical picture of the disease.
+Unlike pneumonia, bronchitis in ARVI is always diffuse in nature and usually affects the bronchi of both lungs evenly.
+If local bronchitis changes predominate in any part of the lung, the following definitions are used: basal bronchitis, unilateral bronchitis, bronchitis of the afferent bronchus, etc.

 What do need to examine?